jleuth/TicketTap/README.md

-Here’s the complete **GitHub README** with instructions for running the scripts we made earlier, including commands for both **macOS/Linux** and **Windows** to set up the environment, download dependencies, and use the exploitation scripts.

----

 # TicketTap: Remote Code Execution, Lateral Movement, Authentication Bypass, and Privilege Escalation via Kerberos TGS Exploitation

 **TicketTap** is a multi-faceted vulnerability exploitation chain leveraging **Kerberos TGS (Ticket Granting Service) tickets** to achieve **Remote Code Execution (RCE)**, **Lateral Movement**, **Authentication Bypass**, and **Privilege Escalation** within a networked environment.
 This exploit allows attackers to bypass authentication, escalate privileges, and execute arbitrary commands remotely by injecting Kerberos TGS tickets into memory.